Help maximise CSP membership by encouraging non-union physio colleagues to join the society.

 CSP recruitment materials

 The CSP has a number of recruitment leaflets available as well as application forms.
 Keep a supply of these available ready for when you need them.
-You can obtain these from our enquiries team by phone on 020 7306 6666 or email email@example.com.
+They are distributed at reps' national induction and follow-up courses and regional training days and are also available via our free print on demand service.
+You can also obtain these from our enquiries team by phone on 020 7306 6666 or email firstname.lastname@example.org.